 Welcome to Hen Harriers - Year 3!

 Welcome back Year 3, we hope you have had a lovely Christmas and are well resting for an exciting term ahead!
-We will be updating this page regularly to let you know what we have been learning and how we are demonstrating our 5 Reydon Learning Behaviours
+We will be updating this page regularly to let you know what we have been learning and how we are demonstrating our 5 Reydon Learning Behaviours.

-Please see our Autumn curriculum newsletter, which has all the details of our learning.
+Please see our Spring curriculum newsletter, which has all the details of our learning this term.

 If you have any questions or concerns, please remember we are always here and available most days after school.